asib/CPJSONRPC/README.md

 // This class method is used by CPJSONRPCHelper when parsing a message to
 // determine if the message is a request.
-// It returns a set of all the fields that should be present in a JSON-RPC
+// It returns a dictionary of all the possible fields that could be present in a
-// request, excluding the "jsonrpc" field, which is present in all messages
+// JSON-RPC request, excluding the "jsonrpc" field, which is present in all messages
 // (CPJSONRPCHelper checks this field separately).
+Each field maps to a boolean
+// value, which is YES if the field MUST exist, and NO if the field MAY be omitted.
-+ (NSSet *)ValidAndExpectedKeys;
++ (NSDictionary *)ValidAndExpectedKeys;

 @end
 ```